Shock Forest Group

 Active Members

-Sheryn Akiki (b.1993, PT) is an artist and designer.
+Sheryn Akiki (b.1993, LB) is an artist and designer.
 She explores the impacts of socio-political landscapes, the post-colonial body as heritage made flesh, and the psycho- militarised.

 Axel Coumans (b.1993, NL) is a designer involved in social projects as a community organiser, a concept developer and as a gardener, investigating how cultural practice can connect to agroecology and silviculture.